 - student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
 The core written and practical skills evaluation must be completed within the school facility and cannot be taken through distance education. - 3.
 Final exam 1: This exam covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 75% or higher on all final exams.
 Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - 4.
 Final exam 2: The written exam covers an overview of all theory instruction, California state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 75% or higher on all final exams.
 Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - 5.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program. - 6.
 Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
 These are based on performance and must be completed on-campus each month.
 The distance education assessment will focus on the distance education subjects covered during that time period.
 Students must receive a grade of 75% or higher on each distance education written assessment and each practical skill assessment.
-Only students enrolled in the distance education program are required to complete these assessments.
+Only students enrolled in the distance education program are required to complete these assessments. - 7.
+Distance education assignments: The institution will respond to student's submission of lessons, projects and or evaluations the next business day.

-BARBERING 1000 HOUR 2024 CLASS START DATES
+BARBERING 2025 CLASS START DATES